Argo Group International (NYSE:ARGO) Coverage Initiated at StockNews.com

-Investment analysts at StockNews.com started coverage on shares of Argo Group International (NYSE:ARGO – Free Report) in a research note issued on Saturday.
+Research analysts at StockNews.com initiated coverage on shares of Argo Group International (NYSE:ARGO – Get Free Report) in a report released on Sunday.
 The brokerage set a “hold” rating on the stock.

-Other equities analysts have also recently issued reports about the stock.
-TheStreet upgraded shares of Argo Group International from a “d+” rating to a “c-” rating in a research report on Friday, May 26th.
-Compass Point cut shares of Argo Group International from a “buy” rating to a “neutral” rating and set a $30.00 target price for the company. in a research report on Monday, March 13th.
+Other equities analysts have also issued reports about the company.
+TheStreet raised Argo Group International from a “d+” rating to a “c-” rating in a report on Friday, May 26th.
+Compass Point lowered Argo Group International from a “buy” rating to a “neutral” rating and set a $30.00 target price for the company. in a report on Monday, March 13th.

 Argo Group International Price Performance

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Tower Research Capital LLC TRC lifted its position in shares of Argo Group International by 334.7% during the 1st quarter.
-Tower Research Capital LLC TRC now owns 926 shares of the company’s stock valued at $27,000 after acquiring an additional 713 shares during the period.
-Spire Wealth Management lifted its position in shares of Argo Group International by 50.0% during the 1st quarter.
-Spire Wealth Management now owns 1,680 shares of the company’s stock valued at $49,000 after acquiring an additional 560 shares during the period.
-Nisa Investment Advisors LLC lifted its position in shares of Argo Group International by 148.0% during the 1st quarter.
-Nisa Investment Advisors LLC now owns 1,793 shares of the company’s stock valued at $53,000 after acquiring an additional 1,070 shares during the period.
-Ensign Peak Advisors Inc acquired a new position in shares of Argo Group International during the 3rd quarter valued at $59,000.
-Finally, Citigroup Inc. lifted its position in shares of Argo Group International by 34.5% during the 1st quarter.
-Citigroup Inc. now owns 3,976 shares of the company’s stock valued at $116,000 after acquiring an additional 1,019 shares during the period.
-Institutional investors and hedge funds own 89.92% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Raymond James Financial Services Advisors Inc. boosted its holdings in shares of Argo Group International by 14.8% in the first quarter.
+Raymond James Financial Services Advisors Inc. now owns 28,947 shares of the company’s stock worth $1,195,000 after acquiring an additional 3,735 shares during the period.
+Dimensional Fund Advisors LP boosted its holdings in shares of Argo Group International by 1.0% in the first quarter.
+Dimensional Fund Advisors LP now owns 2,194,998 shares of the company’s stock worth $90,610,000 after acquiring an additional 21,380 shares during the period.
+Vanguard Group Inc. boosted its holdings in shares of Argo Group International by 0.9% in the first quarter.
+Vanguard Group Inc. now owns 3,237,969 shares of the company’s stock worth $133,663,000 after acquiring an additional 28,602 shares during the period.
+First Trust Advisors LP boosted its holdings in shares of Argo Group International by 56.7% in the first quarter.
+First Trust Advisors LP now owns 45,888 shares of the company’s stock worth $1,894,000 after acquiring an additional 16,602 shares during the period.
+Finally, Charles Schwab Investment Management Inc. boosted its holdings in shares of Argo Group International by 2.1% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 373,460 shares of the company’s stock worth $15,417,000 after acquiring an additional 7,648 shares during the period.
+89.92% of the stock is owned by institutional investors.

 Argo Group International Holdings, Ltd. underwrites specialty insurance and reinsurance products in the property and casualty markets.
 The company operates in two segments, U.S. Operations and International Operations.
 It offers primary and excess specialty casualty, general liability, commercial multi-peril, and workers compensation, as well as product, environmental, and auto liability insurance products; management liability, transaction liability, and errors and omissions liability insurance; primary and excess property, inland marine, and auto physical damage insurance; and surety, animal mortality, and ocean marine insurance products.